 The courses offered at Shepaug connect curricular learning to real-world applications.
 The agriscience program will be a dynamic opportunity to enhance the learning experience; especially in the realm of science, technology, engineering, math, business, public speaking, and collaborative skills.
 Students will have access to state-of-the-art equipment, cutting-edge science labs, environmental learning, CDC mechanics, farm and domesticated animals, greenhouses, hydroponics labs, drones, GPS tracking devices, cloud-based data collection and storage for crop analytics.
 The change the new program will bring to the SVS learning community is that every student should be enriched by agriscience opportunities every year.

-Can non-academy students take agriscience classes as electives?
+Can non-program students take agriscience classes as electives?

 Yes, students who are enrolled in the agriscience program will be given first priority to the agriscience electives.
-Any openings in the agriscience elective courses can be filled with non-academy students.
+Any openings in the agriscience elective courses can be filled with non-program students.

 What is expected for agriscience students each year?